After A Bumper 2021, How French Biotech Is Surviving Market Doldrums

 Out of all strategic alliances involving French biotech firms over the past two years, the five highest-value deals occurred in 2021, according to the Panorama France Healthtech 2021 report.
-These included last year’s expansion of a collaboration between Cellectis SA and Chinese firm Cytovia Therapeutics, Inc. to develop gene-edited induced pluripotent stem cell-derived natural killer (NK) and chimeric antigen receptor NK cells.
+These included last year’s expansion of a collaboration between Cellectis SA and US firm Cytovia Therapeutics, Inc. to develop gene-edited induced pluripotent stem cell-derived natural killer (NK) and chimeric antigen receptor NK cells.
 Cellectis received a $20m equity stake in Cytovia stock and is eligible for up to $805m in development, regulatory and sales milestones as well as single-digit royalties.
 (Also see "Dealmaking Quarterly Statistics, Q1 2021" - In Vivo, 6 May, 2021.)

 However, partnerships with academic institutions still made up the bulk of deals as opposed to inter-company collaborations (see chart below).

 In terms of trending areas for investment, immuno-oncology remains strong but others are gaining traction such as personalized medicine approaches, Moreau said.
 Oncology remains a major therapeutic area of interest as well as neurodegenerative diseases and some rare diseases, as these areas present high unmet needs.

 The report notes oncology partnerships comprised 29% of European agreements involving French biotech between 2019 and 2021.
 The combination of oncology, CNS and infectious disease agreements made up more than half of all partnerships inked within this timeframe.